-According to Imperial Tobacco, the IQOS should be subject to the same rules as regular cigarettes in public spaces
+According to Imperial Tobacco, iQOS should be subject to the same rules as regular cigarettes in public spaces

-We recently addressed in these columns the critiques of Imperial Tobacco against tobacco heated solutions, especially the IQOS developed by its competitor Philip Morris.
+We recently addressed in these columns the critiques of Imperial Tobacco against heated tobacco solutions (i.e. HNB cigarettes), especially the iQOS developed by its competitor, Philip Morris.

 The authors conclude that their simple method showed a potential side-stream of harmful compounds from the IQOS/Marlboro HeatStick.
 They warrant further investigation with regard to the use of such devices and call the public health authorities to consider tobacco heated products as a potentiel thread for bystanders.